 Upper Mustang trek offers a spectacular trekking experience in the remote trans-Himalayan mountain region of Nepal.
 Also known for “The Last Forbidden Kingdom” as it wasn’t until the 1990s that tourists were allowed to enter the region.
 Upper Mustang, being in the Himalayan rain shadow, is one of the regions in the country suitable for trekking even during monsoon.
 During this time, the upper Kali Gandaki valley is still quite dry with only occasional rainfall.

-- Explore the 15th Century and the Last Forbidden Kingdom
+- Explore the 15th Century and the Last Forbidden Kingdom.

 - Uniqueness of tree-less landscape, rocky trails and views of Nilgiri, Annapurna, Dhaulagiri and other Himalayas

-- Suitable for trekking even during monsoon season
+- Suitable for trekking all season.

 Our Airport representatives will receive you at the airport.
 We will then transfer you to your respective hotels.
 You will have the rest of the day free to explore Kathmandu as you please.
 Overnight at a hotel in Kathmandu.

 In the morning after having breakfast, we will be going for the sightseeing tour around the Kathmandu Valley.
 The Kathmandu Valley is known or its rich art, architecture and culture.
 The valley has a large number of UNESCO world heritage sites.
 We will be visiting some of the beautiful Buddhist sites like Boudhanath Stupa and Swoyambhunath Stupa.
 A visit to Kathmandu Durbar Square and walk on its stone alleys will make you feel like you have travelled centuries back in time.
 The diverse culture and rich art of the Kathmandu Valley will amaze you in every way.
 Later in the afternoon, we will begin our preparation for our trekking.
 Overnight at a hotel in Kathmandu.